rjb489/CS386-wkgOut/Deliverables/D6-Implementation2.md

 ###

-- Requirement: Sending exercises from database to website
+- Requirement: As a gymgoer I want to be able to get exercises that are saved.
 - Issue: [207](https://github.com/rjb489/CS386-wkgOut/issues/207)
 - Pull Request: [209](https://github.com/rjb489/CS386-wkgOut/pull/209)
 - Implemented by: Charles Diaz